Madministrator/steganography/README.md

    * What will I do?
 Add as much documentation as I can to the documents in the repository, provided people push to their branches.
    * Is anything blocking me?
 My computer disk was re-imaged, so I need to reset many of the things on my computer.
    * What do I believe is the percent chance that we will complete the sprint?
 70%
-* (12-04-2018)
-   * What did I do?
-I have added Doxygen comments to (almost) every function pushed to the back end branch since last Thursday.
-   * What will I do?
-I will be following up with people whose functions or data structures I couldn't document due to lack of understanding.
-   * Is anything blocking me?
-I left comments in the code of any functions or data structures I didn't understand, I need to talk with anyone who has one of the marked objects.
-   * What do I believe is the percent change that we will complete the sprint?
-70%

  ## Tanner Verber
  * As a programmer, I want to detect the word size of an image file so that we know what format we are working with